beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ### `rollup.config.js`

 [Rollup](https://rollupjs.org/guide/en/) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
-It allows us to use ES modules `import` syntax so that we may create component based applications.
+It allows us to use ES modules `import` syntax so that we may create component-based applications.
 This config file bundles all of your component-level CSS and JS into the `public` directory.

 ---